jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 proofpoint.com
 REPORT
 Table of Contents
-Introduction3
+Introduction

+3
-Chapter 1: Back to "Business as Usual"4
+Chapter 1: Back to "Business as Usual"

+4
-Chapter 2: Protecting PeopleThe Cybersecurity Cornerstone7
+Chapter 2: Protecting People—The Cybersecurity Cornerstone

+7
-Chapter 3: Defending Data9
+Chapter 3: Defending Data

+9
+Chapter 4: Building a Defense to Fight on Every Front

+12
+Chapter 5: Boards and CISOs—Closer to the Same Page

+15
-Chapter 4: Building a Defense to Fight on Every Front12 Chapter 5: Boards and CISOsCloser to the Same Page15 Chapter 6: Life as a CISOIn the Crosshairs, Burned Out and Under the Microscope 18
+Chapter 6: Life as a CISO—In the Crosshairs, Burned Out and Under the Microscope 18
-Conclusion21
-Methodology22
+Conclusion

+21
+Methodology

+22
 2
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 A Reality Check for CISOs
-Its no overstatement to say that the past year was a busy one in the world of cybersecurity.
+It’s no overstatement to say that the past year was a busy one in the world of cybersecurity.
 Ransomware continued to wreak havoc across the globe.
 New and increasingly devastating attacks upended organizations of every size, across every industry